Loading…

 Friday November 20, 2026 4:15pm - 5:15pm EST

 Creating effective study environments is essential to supporting student success, especially as academic libraries face increased demand for quiet, focused spaces.
-At the Redacted Library, staff found that furniture selection, layout, and sightlines influenced noise and disruptive behavior more reliably than policy enforcement alone.
-This session reframes space planning as a behavioral...
+At the Eugene McDermott Library at the University of Texas at Dallas, staff found that furniture selection, layout, and sightlines influenced noise and disruptive behavior more reliably than policy enforcement alone.
+This session...

 See More →